Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 -  **Policy**: Request network resource permissions to access external network resources.
 -  **Preferences**: Define name-value pairs that can be set or retrieved through the application.
 -  **Tizen**: Edit the Tizen schema extension properties of the application.
--  **Source**: View and edit the source code of the config.xml file.
+-  **Source**: View and edit the source code of the 'config.xml' file.
 Changes made and saved on the other tabs are reflected in the source code and vice versa.

 >Note
 >
 >The 'config.xml' file must conform to both the XML file format and the W3C specification requirements.
 Editing the file in the  **Source**  tab is intended for advanced users only.

 3. To save any changes, on the Tizen Studio menu, select  **File \> Save All**.